 Department of Education

-The Department of Education and Training, its employees, contractors and agents (collectively, the department) is subject to the Privacy Act 1988 (the Privacy Act) and to the requirements of the Australian Privacy Principles (APPs) contained in the Privacy Act.
+The Department of Education, its employees, contractors and agents (collectively, the department) is subject to the Privacy Act 1988 (the Privacy Act) and to the requirements of the Australian Privacy Principles (APPs) contained in the Privacy Act.

 We also adhere to applicable guidelines issued to agencies by the Office of the Australian Information Commissioner.

 - the types of personal information that we collect, hold, use and disclose;

 - whether we are likely to disclose personal information to overseas recipients and if possible, to whom;

 - a student;